-A proud moment for every author: to discover their book in a bookstore or library.
-However distribution of your book to stores is one of the toughest nuts to crack when it comes to publishing, compared to how easy it is to get your print book into Amazon, Barnes&Noble or Apple.
+Getting your self-published book into stores is one of the toughest nuts to crack when it comes to author- publishing, compared to how easy it is to get your print book into Amazon, Barnes&Noble or Apple.
 And then there are discounts, returns and commissions… not to speak of waiting times till your invoice is paid.
-Book distributors & wholesalers take care of all this – for a price.
+Book distributors & wholesalers will take care of all this – for a price.

 POD print and distribution

 For small amounts of print books, say less than 2,000 books, an author is better off to have it “printed on demand”, done by CreateSpace or by LightningSource, who are also the distributors.
 The printing might be higher priced, but you can decide on discounts and there will not be any returns from book stores for unsold books, which can be costly.
 POD produces only after receiving orders.